SeattleDave.com

 January vs December: December is more festive, with holiday lights, seasonal events, and a livelier downtown mood before Christmas.
 January is quieter, less expensive, and more practical for travelers who care more about restaurants, museums, and hotel value than holiday atmosphere.
 Both months are dark and wet, but January feels calmer after New Year’s.

 January vs February: February has a little more daylight and can feel slightly less wintry by the end of the month, but the weather is still cool, wet, and unpredictable.
-Hotel value is often similar.
-February can be appealing for museum-focused travelers if Seattle Museum Month returns, as it has traditionally run in February rather than January.
+Hotel value is similar.

 Seattle Weather in January

 Snow in the city is possible but not something to plan around.
 Most January snow stays in the mountains, and many years have little or no meaningful snow accumulation in central Seattle.
-When snow does hit the city, hills, buses, rideshares, and side streets can become messy quickly because Seattle is not built like a snowy inland city.
+When snow hits the city, hills, buses, rideshares, and side streets quickly become messy because Seattle (the cars, people, and city services) is not used to snow.

 What to Pack for Seattle in January

-- Casual clothes: Seattle is informal.
-Nice jeans, sweaters, boots, and a clean jacket work almost everywhere.
+• Casual clothes: Seattle is informal.
+Nice jeans, sweaters, boots, and a nice jacket work almost everywhere.

 Seattle locals often joke that they do not use umbrellas.
 There is some truth to it: a hooded rain shell is easier in wind, crowds, and narrow sidewalks.
 But visitors should not overthink this.
 If you like umbrellas, bring a compact one.
 Just do not rely on an umbrella instead of waterproof outerwear.